AwesomeSauce1504/King-of-Tokyo-Java-Swing-Demo/README.md

 SPECIFIC GRADED INFORMATION
-- You can generate the first required action related to adding Xs to a Y by clicking one of the three
-"buy card" buttons near the bottom left of the screen.
+- You can generate the first required action related to adding Xs to a Y (adding Cards to a Player) by clicking one of the three"buy card" buttons near the bottom left of the screen.
 Make sure that the current player has enough energy to purchase the card, otherwise nothing will happen.
 The card will then show up under the player's cards.
-- You can generate the second required action related to adding Xs to a Y by pressing the "CLEAR PLAYER CARDS" button.
+- You can generate the second required action related to adding Xs to a Y (clearing all Cards owned by all Players) by pressing the "CLEAR PLAYER
+CARDS" button.
 This will clear all cards from all players.
 - You can locate my visual component by loading the